-I have independently taught courses at the college level for 14 years.
-I have taught at each course level (1000 through 5000).
-I have taught in a diverse set of classroom environments: large introductory lecture-style course, freshman seminar, technology-focused classes in computer labs, basic and advanced writing courses, upper-division theory courses, graduate seminars, graduate quantitative methods.
+I have independently taught courses at the college level for 15 years.
+I have taught at each course level from freshman through graduate students.
+I have taught in a diverse set of classroom environments: large introductory lecture-style course, freshman seminar, technology-focused classes in computer labs, basic and advanced writing courses, upper-division theory courses, graduate seminars, and graduate quantitative methods.
 I am also familiar with teaching online asynchronously and synchronously using Canvas, VidGrid, Zoom, and other learning technologies.
 Thus, I have learned how to interact and connect with all levels of students in many different platforms.
 I feel comfortable with setting rigorous learning expectations at each level and platform as well.

 As I reflect upon my specific teaching strategies that I have used to connect with students, I realize that I teach better and students learn better from me if the student-instructor relationship is built upon respect, understanding, trust, transparency, and high expectations.
 I feel most comfortable with a more collaborative relationship with students.
 I hear their feedback and learn from them, just as they listen to my instruction and learn from me.
 Even if I have taught a class four times, I seek and request their suggestions and feedback on the assignments.
 Perhaps it is the nature of the courses I teach most frequently—multimedia, political communication, and media, science, and society.
 Multimedia storytelling and political communication, in particular, change so rapidly that I feel the need to always monitor the relevance and appropriateness of the assignments.